sarahabell/sarahabell.me/_pages/about-sarah.md

 #### Past Exhibitions

-* Artists at Shiplake, Henley Arts Trail
+* Henley Arts Trail - Charvil Village Hall (2022) and previously with Artists at Shiplake
 * Art at the Herb Farm, Sonning Common
 * Wokingham Arts Society Exhibition, where my pots have won the Ceramic Prize for the past six years.
 * Hurst Show and Country Fair Art Show